Hedging with physical or cash settlement under transient multiplicative price impact: Hedging under transient price impact

-\item In comparison, a European call option with strike $K$ and physical settlement has the payoff $(-K\indicator_{\{s\geq K\}}, \indicator_{\{s\geq K\}})$.
-Note that although the payoff profile $(g_0,g_1)$ does not depend on the level of impact $y$, the equivalent pure cash settlement profile $H$ from \cref{lemma:payoff with pure cash} could still depend on it, if the function $\lambda$ is not constant.
-Indeed, the effect on the relative price change $f(y+\theta)/f(y)$ from a block trade $\theta$ can depend on the level $y$ of impact before the trade in general, unless $f(x) = \exp(\lambda x)$ for constant $\lambda$. \end{enumerate} \end{example}
+2. In comparison, a European call option with strike $K$ and physical settlement has the payoff $(-K\indicator_{\{s\geq K\}}, \indicator_{\{s\geq K\}})$.
+Although the payoff profile $(g_0,g_1)$ does not directly depend on the level of impact $y$, the equivalent pure cash settlement profile $H$ from \eqref{eq:pure cash equivalent non-cov optn} typically will depend on it, if the function $\lambda$ is not constant.
+Indeed, the effect on the relative price change $f(y+\theta)/f(y)$ from a block trade $\theta$ can depend on the level $y$ of impact before the trade in general, unless $f(x) = \exp(\lambda x)$ for $\lambda$ being constant (linear log-price impact).